Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Analysis

-We need to ensure that the problems and motivations are corresponding.
-As shown in Table \ref{tab:main_result}, when we use these motivations as part of the input, the accuracy of the QA task exceeds 85\%.
-This demonstrates that the motivations effectively aid the model in making selections.
-In addition, we adopt the evaluation method used in recent research~\cite{liu2023gpteval,li2024translate}, utilizing GPT-4 to evaluate whether the model-generated profiles contain human motivations.
-We assign scores from 1 to 3 for the model in this regard:

-\textbf{Score 1}: The paragraph fails to convey the core information of the target sentence, exhibiting significant misunderstandings or omissions.

-\textbf{Score 2}: The paragraph conveys the main information of the target sentence but misses some details or has minor inaccuracies.

-\textbf{Score 3}: The paragraph completely and accurately conveys all the key points of the target sentence.
-We calculate average scores using different methods.

-As Table \ref{tab:main_result} shows, a higher score suggests that the model-generated profile more accurately represents the information from the manually created motivations.
-Moreover, higher scores correspond to increased final accuracy, which reiterates the validity of the manual motivations.
-To uphold the quality of the GPT-4 evaluation, we select a sample of data for human evaluation and comparison and compute the Pearson Correlation Coefficient~\cite{cohen2009pearson} across both evaluation types.
-The value reaches 0.81, indicating that GPT-4's evaluation capabilities on this task are on par with humans.
-The specific evaluation process can be found in Appendix \ref{appendix:evaulation_2}.

-\paragraph{Do characters at different times make the same choices?} If faced with the decisions of years past at this moment, would you make the same choices?
+\paragraph{The Impact of Temporal Data} If faced with the decisions of years past at this moment, would you make the same choices?
 We conduct a study on this matter.
-Specifically, we randomly sample 40 characters, half character-driven and half plot-driven.
+Specifically, we randomly sample 40 characters, half character-driven, and half plot-driven.
 We split the content preceding the decision points into five equal sections and used these various content lengths as input.
-We conduct experiments on the combination of human description + embedding-retrieved memories, and the reasoning model uses GPT-4.
+We conduct experiments on the combination of human description + embedding-retrieved memories, and the role-playing model is GPT-4.
 As shown in Figure \ref{fig:timeline_3}, in the early stages, the accuracy of most characters' decisions is close to random (25\%), potentially due to insufficient information.
 As more information becomes available, the characters' decisions tend to be closer to the correct choice.
 For character-driven decisions, accuracy tends to be stable.
 For plot-driven, the accuracy rate may change abruptly.
 This could be due to the relatively stable characteristics of a character, while some sudden events may greatly influence the final choices of the character.